icedterminal/blank-ntp/README.md

 Most Chromium based browsers are restrictive in nature to prevent malicious extensions from being installed.
 I have not yet tested all browsers to provide instructions for them.

 ## Load the Extension
-You can either download a precompiled version from the releases page, or pack it yourself.
+You can either download a pre-compiled version from the releases page, or compile it yourself.
 With either method, you need to enable Developer Mode first from the Extensions page in the browser.
 EX: `chrome://extensions` or `edge://extensions`.

 With a compiled extension, drag and drop it into the Extensions window.
 The extension will not load.
 This is expected.
 To enable it. follow the steps below for the browser you use.
 <!--